folio-org/stripes/doc/dev-guide.md

 The `config` section of the Stripes configuration file -- usually called `stripes.config.js` or similar -- can be used to configure logging.
 The three relevant settings are:

-* `logCategories`: a comma-separated list of categories to include: for example, `'core,action,path'`.
+* `logCategories` -- a comma-separated list of categories to include: for example, `'core,action,path'`.
 If this is not specified, the default is to log the single category `redux`.
 (See below for existing categories.)
-* `logPrefix`: a string which, if defined, is included at the start of all log messages.
+* `logPrefix` -- a string which, if defined, is included at the start of all log messages.
 This can be explicitly set to `undefined`, but defaults to `'stripes'`.
-* `logTimestamp`: a boolean which, if true, results in an ISO-format timestamp being emitted at the start of each logged message (after the logPrefix, if any).
+* `logTimestamp` -- a boolean which, if true, results in an ISO-format timestamp being emitted at the start of each logged message (after the logPrefix, if any).
 Defaults to false.

 The stripes-core library lets you make up categories on the fly -- so, for example, a Circulation module might use the category `'circ'`.
 But some categories are in use by Stripes itself, and can usefully be included in the logCategories setting.
 These include: